BlueBrain/morphology-synthesis-api/CONTRIBUTING.md

 # Contribution Guide

-We would love for you to contribute to the vascpy project and help make it better than it is today.
+We would love for you to contribute to the morphologt-synthesis-api project and help make it better than it is today.
 As a contributor, here are the guidelines we would like you to follow:

  - [Question or Problem?](#got-a-question)